serejandmyself/serejandmyself.github.io/_posts/2018-08-08-shit-coins-attack.md

 title: Shit coins attack or follow the price
 ---

+# Shit coins attack or follow the price

 I am in the midst of writing an article about the future development of the blockchain technology (of course from a very subjective point of view).
 Will share it soon, I hope.

 Meanwhile, I would like to address a small question: "Is it ok, that altcoins keep on multiplying like crazy?"